nickmakaha/DH150/README.md

 ## Comparative Analysis
 ### The Happiest Country

+#### Humanitarian/Social
 * Social and Humanitarian Networks
 * Community engagement
 * Welfare systems

-Visualization: Network graph of social support and community engagement metrics, showing strong interconnections and central nodes
+[Visualization: Network graph of social support and community engagement metrics, showing strong interconnections and central nodes]

+#### Economy
 * Economic and Institutional Factors
 * GDP and economic stability
 * Government policies and corruption levels

-Visualization: Network graph of economic indicators, with GDP as a central node and connections to other economic factors
+[Visualization: Network graph of economic indicators, with GDP as a central node and connections to other economic factors]

+#### Health/Education
 * Health and Education
 * Healthcare systems
 * Education quality and accessibility

-Visualization: Network graph of healthcare and education systems, illustrating connections between institutions and outcomes
+[Visualization: Network graph of healthcare and education systems, illustrating connections between institutions and outcomes]

 ### The Least Happy Country
+#### Humanitarian/Social
 * Social and Humanitarian Networks
 * Community engagement
 * Welfare systems
-Visualization: Network graph of social support and community engagement metrics, showing weak interconnections and isolated nodes
+[Visualization: Network graph of social support and community engagement metrics, showing weak interconnections and isolated nodes]

+#### Economy
 * Economic and Institutional Factors
 * GDP and economic stability
 * Government policies and corruption levels

-Visualization: Network graph of economic indicators, with GDP as a weak central node and sparse connections to other factors
+[Visualization: Network graph of economic indicators, with GDP as a weak central node and sparse connections to other factors]

+#### Health/Education
 * Health and Education
 * Healthcare systems
 * Education quality and accessibility